vincev/freezeout/README.md

 INFO     🏠 http://localhost.:8080/
 ```

-then load the UI in a browser using one of the URLs in output.
+then load the UI in a browser using one of the URLs in the output.
+Note that clients
+running in different browser tabs share the same connection settings so you may have
+to generate a different identity before connecting if you want the client to join the
+same table during testing, you can do this by pressing the generate button in the
+connection dialog.

 The [index.html](./crates/gui/index.html) contains the server and port parameters
 under the `server-address` element, these need to be changed for a production